Lego Star Wars: The Video Game: Free Play

 Once a level has been cleared in Story Mode, the player may play through that level again in Free Play Mode.
-In this mode, players can choose to play through the level with their choice of unlocked characters (or unlocked vehicles in vehicle-based levels) randomly selected by the program based on their abilities.
+In this mode, players can choose to play through the level with their choice of unlocked characters randomly selected by the program based on their abilities.
 At any point, the player can rotate instantly between each of the chosen characters/vehicles to access areas not accessible during the Story Mode and obtain hidden extras.
 No story cut scenes appear in this mode.
+Additionally, vehicle based levels do not offer Free Play Mode.

 Dexter's Diner

 Dexter's Diner is the game's hub world, where the player chooses what level to enter, or they can enter the Parking Lot to view any vehicles whose parts they have found and pieced together.
 The parts to these vehicles are contained in 10 mini-kit canisters which are hidden throughout each level.
 Battles often take place in the Parking Lot between canon-good and canon-evil characters, such as Jedi and Sith, respectively.
 At the diner counter, the player may purchase, or enter codes, to unlock extras in exchange for Lego studs they have collected by playing through the levels.